morhogeg/ai-strategy-brief/README.md

 # AI Strategy Brief Generator

-A multi-agent system using CrewAI that generates personalized daily AI strategy briefs by scanning real-world AI sources and pushing curated insights to Notion.
+A multi-agent system using CrewAI that generates personalized daily AI strategy briefs by scanning 40+ high-quality AI sources and pushing curated insights to Notion.

+> **Note**: This is a personal productivity tool built for my specific workflow and interests.
+While the code is open for learning purposes, I kindly ask that you **not fork this repository**.
+Instead, please use it as inspiration to build your own version tailored to your needs.
+The agent personalities and data sources are specifically tuned for my use case as an AI founder focused on agent systems and RAG implementations.

 ## Overview

 This system creates a daily AI strategy brief by:
-1. **Fetching real AI updates** from multiple sources (Substack RSS feeds, Hacker News, GitHub Trending)
+1. **Fetching real AI updates** from 40+ high-quality sources:
+   - Top AI research labs (Google AI, OpenAI, DeepMind, Meta AI)
+   - Famous AI thinkers' blogs (Andrej Karpathy, Swyx, Benedict Evans, Chip Huyen)
+   - Premium AI newsletters (Latent Space, Ben's Bites, Import AI)
+   - GitHub trending repos and Hacker News discussions
 2. **Processing through specialized agents**:
    - **Signal Hunter**: Finds buildable agent/RAG projects with working code
    - **Relevance Scorer**: Scores updates based on practical building opportunities
-   - **Action Generator**: Creates hands-on learning projects
+   - **Action Generator**: Creates hands-on learning projects (30-60 min builds)
    - **Brief Editor**: Compiles a polished strategy brief
+3. **Content freshness guarantee**: All content filtered to last 30 days only
-3. **Pushing to Notion** with full page content for each signal
+4. **Pushing to Notion** with full page content for each signal

 ## Features

-- 🔍 Real-time scanning of AI news and repositories
+- 🔍 **40+ Premium Sources**: Research labs, AI thinkers' blogs, newsletters, trending repos
-- 🤖 Multi-agent orchestration with CrewAI
+- 🤖 **Multi-agent orchestration** with CrewAI (4 specialized agents)
-- 🎯 Personalized scoring based on your interests (agent systems, RAG, CrewAI/LangChain)
+- 🎯 **Hyper-personalized** scoring for agent systems, RAG, CrewAI/LangChain
-- 🛠️ Actionable build projects, not just reading material
+- 🛠️ **Actionable build projects**, not just reading material
+- ⏰ **30-day freshness filter** ensures all content is current
-- 📊 Automatic Notion integration with formatted pages
+- 📊 **Automatic Notion integration** with formatted pages
-- 🔗 Direct links to all sources for further reading
+- 🔗 **Direct links** to all sources for further reading
+- 🎖️ **Relevance scoring** prioritizes what you can actually build today

 ## Setup